sme93/Whats-Cookin/README.md

 ## Functionality

 - Upon opening the application, user is greeted and will see all recipes displayed.
-User may click on any recipe for more details such as instructions, ingredients, and cost of ingredients.
+User may click on any recipe for more details such as instructions, ingredients, and cost of ingredients:
 ![Main Page](src/assets/main-page.gif)

 - User is able to add a recipe to favorites or to a list or recipes to cook, either on the detailed recipe section, or on the main page.
-User may then click on *My Favorite Recipes* or *My Recipes to Cook* to view their saved recipes.
+User may then click on *My Favorite Recipes* or *My Recipes to Cook* to view their saved recipes:
 ![Favorite/To Cook](src/assets/Favorite.gif)

 - User may also search for a recipe by name or by ingredient.
-They may also filter by recipe type and can clear these filters to see all recipes displayed.
+They may also filter by recipe type and can clear these filters to see all recipes displayed:
 ![Search/Filter](src/assets/search_filter.gif)